The Cyclades · Milos

 Fishing villages · West

-The candy-coloured syrmata — fishermen's boat-garages with rooms above, doors at the waterline.
-Klima for the famous postcard; Mandrakia for lunch at Medusa, on the rocks, without the crowds.
+The candy-coloured syrmata: fishermen's boat-garages with rooms above and doors at the waterline.
+Klima for the famous shot; Mandrakia for lunch at Medusa, on the rocks, without the crowds.

 SyrmataPhoto